 - A full website audit, which is at a reasonable cost based on the size and complexity of your website.

-What are the benefits of a free website audit?
+What are the benefits of having my website analysed?

 Some of the most common problems found during a website health check can be fixed fairly quickly, especially where image optimisation has not been carried out correctly.